-CBD is a nonintoxicating chemical found in cannabis plants that have become increasingly popular due to its potential therapeutic benefits.
-Many people have started using this cannabinoid CBD, for many different uses like sleep, pain, and stress.
-While there is much research that still needs to be done on how CBD works in our bodies, what we do know is extremely fascinating.
+CBD is a nonintoxicating chemical found in cannabis plants that has become increasingly popular due to its potential therapeutic benefits.
+Many people have started using this cannabinoid, CBD, for many different uses like sleep, pain, and stress.
+While much research still needs to be done on how CBD works in our bodies, what we know is fascinating.

-Metabolism: Metabolism is a factor that determines how fast things are metabolized and emitted from the body, accordingly, this affects whether most drug tests (like blood tests or urine tests) will show if there is CBD in your system.
+Metabolism: Metabolism is a factor that determines how fast things are metabolized and emitted from the body.
+Consequently, this affects whether most drug tests (like blood tests or urine tests) will show if there is CBD in your system.
 CBD is no different, if you have a fast metabolism, CBD will likely be in your system less time.

-Amount and Frequency of use: how often you use CBD, CBD concentration and how much CBD products you use are also influencing factors on how long the cannabinoid will stay in your body.
+Frequency and Dosage: How often you use CBD, CBD concentration, and how many CBD products you use are also factors influencing how long the cannabinoid will stay in your body.

-Type of product used: Different methods of administration will affect how the CBD will stay and work within your system.
-For example, ingesting CBD Gummies vs vaping CBD have very different onset and ways it interacts within your system.
+Type of CBD Product Used: Different administration methods will affect how the CBD will stay and work within your system.
+For example, ingesting CBD Gummies vs. vaping CBD have very different onset and ways it interacts within your system.

 Sublingual Administration: Administering CBD sublingually is one of the best methods for getting the most out of your CBD product.
 By holding the CBD oil under your tongue, the CBD is absorbed quickly into the bloodstream.
 This could also mean that the CBD would leave your system faster.

-How long does CBD stay in your system after applying it topically?
-Topical applications of CBD, like CBD creams, lotions, and roll on products, are applied to the skin to relieve local symptoms like pain and inflammation.
+Topical applications of CBD, like CBD creams, lotions, and roll-on products, are applied to the skin to relieve local symptoms like pain and inflammation.
 Unless the product is labeled as transdermal, CBD topicals never enter the bloodstream.
-The skin acts as a barrier between the outside world and all of your inner organs.
+The skin acts as a barrier between the outside world and your inner organs.
 Although CBD is absorbed into the skin, muscles, and nerves, it doesn’t reach the bloodstream or your brain.
-Therefore it cannot stay in your system.
+Therefore, it cannot stay in your system.

-One exception to this are transdermal topicals or patches.
+One exception to this is transdermal topicals or patches.
 These work by sending the cannabinoids past the skin barrier and into the bloodstream.
-Since the CBD will enter into the bloodstream immediately, it is likely that it won’t stay in your system long.
+Since CBD will enter into the bloodstream immediately, it is likely that it won’t stay in your system long.

 Hemp derived CBD works within our Endocannabinoid system, it also helps within our immune system.
-The Endocannabinoid System has been referred to by scientists as “the gatekeeper to the immune system” and CBD might help play a role in maintaining a healthy and balanced immune system.
-CBD and the immune system is a well-studied subject, as CBD activates TRPV2 (an important receptor for healthy immune function), and can also influence other transient receptors that support the immune system.
+The Endocannabinoid System has been referred to by scientists as “the gatekeeper to the immune system,” and CBD might help play a role in maintaining a healthy and balanced immune system.
+CBD and the immune system are well-studied subjects, as CBD activates TRPV2 (an important receptor for healthy immune function) and can also influence other transient receptors that support the immune system.

 Another way CBD may help support your immune system is in your gut.
-The GI tract is home to a large proportion of the immune system, the GI tract is also home to a collection of microorganisms that help keep our immune system in balance.
+The GI tract is home to a large proportion of the immune system, as well as a collection of microorganisms that help keep our immune system in balance.
 The gut biome may become inflamed, leading to impaired immune response.
 CBD has been found to support intestinal inflammatory response.

 CBD can indirectly affect the immune system by helping curb everyday stress.
 Stress can be directly linked to a decline in immune function.
-There are several studies that have found ways CBD can work within our bodies to reduce stress and anxiety.
+Several studies have found ways CBD can work within our bodies to reduce stress and anxiety.